tisztamo/Junior/prompt.md

 Requirements:

-Remove every bg and text coloring classes from the app div and add bg-main!
+Add &#34;text-text&#34; class to the app div
-Also replace m-2 with p-2 there!
+Remove every coloring classes from CommitMessageInput and TasksList, and replace them with &#34;bg-emphasize text-emphasize&#34;